-Ecstasy is the name for MDMA (3-4 methylenedioxymethamphetamine).
-MDMA (and its close relation MDA) are classified as enactogens, drugs that have stimulant, hallucinogenic and mood-improving qualities.
+Ecstasy (aka: disco biscuits, molly, E, X, XTC) is the name for MDMA (3-4 methylenedioxymethamphetamine).
+MDMA (and its close relation MDA) is classified as an enactogen- drugs that have stimulant, hallucinogenic and mood-improving qualities.
 It was originally developed as a diet aid.
 Before it was made illegal in 1985, it was used experimentally by mental health professionals in controlled settings to help people in couple's counseling.
 It began to be used illicitly in the late 1980s and early 1990s.
-Though ecstasy use remains rare, its use among teenagers showed an increase from 2005 to 2008.
+Though ecstasy use still continues today, its use among all age groups has substantially decreased from 2014 until now.

 What is ecstasy?